Navigating Complex Church Hires

 One of the most consistent findings in executive search, across industries including the church, is that the best candidates are rarely the ones who are actively looking for a new role.
 This is not a coincidence.
 The leaders who are most deeply embedded in meaningful work, who are growing in their current context, and who have the kind of character and competency that makes them excellent long-term placements are almost always the ones who are not on the job boards.

 This creates a real challenge for churches that rely primarily on traditional search methods.
 Posting a position and reviewing applications will consistently produce a pool of candidates that skews toward those who are dissatisfied with their current situation, between roles, or actively seeking a change.
 These are not necessarily poor candidates, but they are not the same pool as the leaders who are thriving in their current context and could be drawn into the right opportunity through a relational approach.
+This is one reason the Love + Lead hiring process prioritizes a prayerful relational scan before any public announcement.

 Reaching passive candidates requires a different kind of search.
 It begins with what I call a prayerful relational scan: taking time to consider who within the church's existing network might already be the right person.
 This includes staff, volunteers, and leaders who may be attending the church or known within the personal network of the Senior Pastor and team.
 This step happens before any public announcement, because the best candidate is sometimes already in the room.